COVID-19: A Lesson in Handling Supply Chain Disruptions

 Expanding your business online has more benefits than simply allowing you to stay afloat.
 Not only will you be selling lots of products, but also possibly selling to new customers.
 This expands your customer base and might also create a positive, lasting impression on buyers who know you’ll be there for them, no matter what.

 Creating a Stronger Supply Chain with Technology

-During volatile times, communication becomes an immediate necessity to business survival.
-For large businesses with complex supply chains, it’s not only important that employees understand how to react, and the strategy for moving forward; it’s also essential to make sure your partners, vendors and suppliers are kept up to date.
+During volatile times, communication becomes an immediate necessity for business survival.
+For large businesses with complex supply chains, it’s not only important that employees understand how to react, and the strategy for moving forward; it’s also essential to make sure your partners, vendors, and suppliers are kept up to date.
 By keeping communication lines open and transparent, you’ll be able to quickly respond to changes in any part of your supply chain, from raw material availability to sales channel demand shifts.

 In their survey, the ISM also found that 53% of respondents were having trouble communicating with their overseas supply chains.
 As a result, they are unable to place imperative orders, understand lead times, or make proactive decisions to get parts and products where they need to go.
 And in times like these, a reactive supply chain simply isn’t enough to stay ahead.